 - All components on the entity are initialized. - All codelets on the entity are scheduled for execution.
 The scheduler will start calling start, tick, and stop functions as specified by scheduling terms. - After activation, trying to change a dynamic parameters will result in a failure. - Adding or removing components of an entity after activation will result in a failure.

-'''

-parameter: context A valid GXF context.

 parameter: eid UID of a valid entity.

 returns: GXF error code.

-'''

 Deactivate an entity